Categories

 B.E.D.
 Basic Recipes Cultured Foods Foods That Heal Health Conditions Intuitive Nutritional Consultations The Body Ecology Diet The Digestive System The Essentials

-Donna Gates, the founder of Body Ecology Diet (B.E.D.), is reviving and re-introducing the art of making unsalted cultured food like milk kefir, cultured vegetablesyoung coconut kefir, and cultured butter.
-This is who taught me how to make them and now years later I still do, along with teaching others how to make them.
+Donna Gates, founder of Body Ecology Diet (B.E.D.), is reviving and re-introducing the art of making unsalted cultured food like milk kefir, cultured vegetablesyoung coconut kefir, and cultured butter.
+She taught me how to make them and now years later I still do, along with teaching others how to make them.
 They’re absolute jewels and I don’t know how we did without them for so long ✨

-Unfortunately, Clostridium botulinum is a type of bacteria that has a high tolerance to heat.
-Add to that is the fact that these little guys thrive in such an anaerobic environment, which is what these botulism- causing bacteria require to grow and reproduce.
+Unfortunately, Clostridium botulinum is a type of bacteria that has a high tolerance to heat and these little guys thrive in such an anaerobic environment, which is what these botulism- causing bacteria require to grow and reproduce.
 This means that long after you’ve canned, these bacteria can survive and cause botulism.

-The good flora in cultured food stops the growth of the botulism-producing bacteria.
+Good flora inside of unsalted cultured food is able to stop the growth of botulism-producing bacteria.

 On the contrary, unsalted cultured vegetables are made with potent strains of probiotic starter that multiply as they culture and take over any pathogenic activity in the jar.
 We also use a sterile, controlled method to prevent wild-borne and/or unknown organisms to enter.